flutter/website/src/release/breaking-changes/3-19-deprecations.md

 as well as parts of `TextSelectionController` and `SelectableRegionState` were not removed this cycle, to allow more time for migration.
-Expect these deprecations to be removed in the next cycle, which will be announced again when it comes.
+Expect these deprecations to be removed in the next cycle, which will be announced again when the time comes.

 [previously announced]: https://groups.google.com/g/flutter-announce/c/8XjXpUKlnf8